codevibess/2Do-List/README.md

 # Create an Express Server

-We'll cover the concepts necessary to handle creating a CRUD Node application.
+We'll cover the concepts necessary to handle creating a CRUD Node.js/Express.js application.

 ## Installation